Vinayak Damodar Savarkar: Later years

 After Gandhi's assassination, Savarkar's home in Dadar, Bombay was stoned by angry mobs.
 After he was acquitted of the allegations related to Gandhi's assassination and released from jail, Savarkar was arrested by the government for making "Hindu nationalist speeches"; he was released after agreeing to give up political activities.
 He continued addressing the social and cultural elements of Hindutva.
 He resumed political activism after the ban on it was lifted; it was however limited until his death in 1966 because of ill health.

-In 1956, he opposed B. R. Ambedkar's conversion to Buddhism calling it a "useless act", to which Ambedkar responded by publicly questioning the use of epithet ‘Veer’ (meaning brave) used by Savarkar.
+In 1956, he opposed B. R. Ambedkar's conversion to Buddhism calling it a "useless act", to which Ambedkar responded by publicly questioning the use of epithet ‘Veer’ (meaning brave) by Savarkar.

+On 22 November 1957, Raja Mahendra Pratap moved a bill in Lok Sabha to recognise the service to the country of people like Vir Savarkar, Barindra Kumar Ghosh and Bhupendranath Datta.
+But the bill was defeated with 48 votes favouring it and 75 against it.
+This bill was also supported by communist leader like A. K. Gopalan.

 Death

 On 8 November 1963, Savarkar's wife, Yamunabai, died.
-On 1 February 1966, Savarkar renounced medicines, food, and water which he termed as atmaarpan (fast until death).
+On 1 February 1966, Savarkar renounced medicines, food, and water which was termed as prayopavesha (fast until death).
 Before his death, he had written an article titled "Atmahatya Nahi Atmaarpan" in which he argued that when one's life mission is over and the ability to serve society is left no more, it is better to end the life at will rather than waiting for death.
 His condition was described to have become as "extremely serious" before his death on 26 February 1966 at his residence in Bombay (now Mumbai), and that he faced difficulty in breathing; efforts to revive him failed, and was declared dead at 11:10 a.m.
 (IST) that day.
 Prior to his death, Savarkar had asked his relatives to perform only his funeral and do away with the rituals of the 10th and 13th day of the Hindu faith.
 Accordingly, his last rites were performed at an electric crematorium in Bombay's Sonapur locality by his son Vishwas the following day.

-There was no official mourning by the then Congress party government of Maharashtra or at the centre.
-No minister of Maharashtra Cabinet showed up to pay homage to Savarkar.

-The political indifference to Savarkar have continued also after his death.
+There was no official mourning by the Maharashtra Pradesh Congress Committee or the central government in Delhi during the time of his death.
+No minister from the Maharashtra Cabinet paid homage to Savarkar.
+The political indifference to Savarkar has also continued after his death.
 After the death of Nehru, the Congress government, under Prime Minister Shastri, started to pay him a monthly pension.